 One last thing to note is what you put the air in your tyres with.
-The compressors for garage airlines aren’t always dried out as they should be, meaning water vapour can get into your tyres.
+The compressors for garage airlines are not always dried out as they should be, meaning water vapour can get into your tyres.
 This will make them vary wildly with temperature.
 Ask your local garage when they last cleaned and drained the air compressor, and see what they say.
 You might want to invest in a foot pump or your own compressor.

 It’s time to replace tyres when:

 - The tread depth is less than 2mm

 - There’s any sign of cracking, bulging or other damage

 - The tyres are more than five years old

 - They have had a puncture repaired to get you home.